 After that, they will usually ask you to do a demo lesson with a member of their team.
 Or have you do a live demo with an actual student.

 If you successfully pass the demo, they will make you an offer taking all of those factors into consideration to decide on your starting pay.

-#2 Freelancing For A Teaching Marketplace
+#2 Freelancing for a Teaching Marketplace

-A few years ago, these types of marketplace were very popular with budding online teachers.
+A few years ago, these types of marketplaces were very popular with budding online teachers.
 All you needed to do was create a profile.
 You uploaded your photo, a video, wrote a bit about your teaching, set your prices and you were off to the races.

 That’s because the platform provided you with access to thousands of potential clients who were browsing it in search of the perfect teacher for them.